OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ### Message Compose mode

-In Message Compose mode, [getSharedPropertiesAsync](/javascript/api/outlook/office.messagecompose#outlook-office-messagecompose-getsharedpropertiesasync-member(1)) is not supported in Outlook on the web or on Windows unless the following conditions are met.
+In Message Compose mode, [getSharedPropertiesAsync](/javascript/api/outlook/office.messagecompose#outlook-office-messagecompose-getsharedpropertiesasync-member(1)) isn't supported in Outlook on the web or on Windows unless the following conditions are met.

 a. **Delegate access/Shared folders**